XT60/XT60/README.md

 Currently, I'm immersed in a fantastic web-based game project 💻 that uses the Phaser framework, allowing me to combine my interests in web technology and game design to create engaging, interactive content 🎨.

-When I'm not coding or studying, I'm out and about, indulging in my other passions: sports ⚽️, climbing 🧗, and mountaineering 🏔️.
+When I'm not coding or studying, I'm out and about, indulging in my other passions: travelling 🗺️, climbing 🧗, and mountaineering 🏔️.
 These activities not only keep me active 💪 but also inspire my creative process ✨, helping me bring fresh ideas to my game development work.

 ## GitHub Stats